Hooked on a Feeling (song)

-"Hooked on a Feeling" is a 1968 pop song, written by Mark James and originally performed by B. J. Thomas.
+"Hooked on a Feeling" is a 1968 pop song written by Mark James and first recorded by American singer B. J. Thomas.
 Thomas's version featured the sound of the electric sitar (played by Reggie Young) and reached No. 5 in 1969 on the Billboard Hot 100.
 It has been recorded by many other artists, including Blue Swede, whose version reached No. 1 in the United States in 1974.

 Production

 The song was written by Mark James, who was introduced to producer Chips Moman around 1967 by Moman's mutual friend Steve Tyrell, a singer and James' manager.
 James was hired by early 1968 to write for Moman's publishing company, which led to him writing songs for many artists, including his childhood friend B.J.
 Thomas.
 One of these songs was "Hooked on a Feeling", which James wrote about the thrills of being in love, inspired by his feelings for his childhood sweetheart.
-It was recorded at the American Sound Studio in Memphis, Tennessee in 1968, and first released on October 29 of that year.
-Country artist Louise Mandrell and RC Bannon also recorded and released this song in 1979.
+It was recorded at the American Sound Studio in Memphis, Tennessee in 1968, with musicians Tommy Cogbill (guitar) Reggie Young (guitar), Mike Leech (bass) and Gene Chrisman (drums).
+It was first released on October 29 of that year.
+Country artists Louise Mandrell and RC Bannon also recorded and released this song in 1979.
+The band Mercy included a version on their first album in 1968.